atsign-foundation/docs.atsign.com/content/docs/reference/notification.md

 description:
   | # SEO Description of the page (Shows in google and atsign.dev search)
-  Definition of Notificaton in the atPlatform, the notify verb in the atProtocol, and Definition of Monitor in the atPlatform
+  Definition of Notification in the atPlatform, the notify verb in the atProtocol, and Definition of Monitor in the atPlatform

 draft: false # Change this to "true" to hide the page
 toc: true # Change this to "true" to show the table of contents